BLACK-LODGE-GAMES-LLC/mkxp-z/README.md

 ### MRI
 Website: https://www.ruby-lang.org/en/

 Matz's Ruby Interpreter, also called CRuby, is the most widely deployed version of ruby.
 MRI 1.8.1 is what was used in RPG Maker XP, and 1.8.7 is what mkxp-z is written around (at least for now).
-1.8.1 and 1.8.7 are for the most part identical, though there are a few differences that need to be ironed out before Essentials can be loaded.
+1.8.1 and 1.8.7 are for the most part identical, though there are a few differences.

 This binding should support RGSS1, RGSS2 and RGSS3, though I've only tested it with RGSS1.